Are You Struggling To Stay Positive? Here’s How To Feel Good About Yourself Right Now

 1. Create Connection With Those You Love

-1. Focus On What You Are Grateful For
+1. Focus On Gratitude

 1. Celebrate Your Successes

 Do you end each day thinking about all the things you haven’t done, saying to yourself, “I didn’t …” “I should’ve …” or “I could’ve …?”
-Your inner dialog about yourself is the determining factor in how you feel about yourself and your life.
+Your inner dialog with yourself is the determining factor in how you feel about yourself and your life.

-1. Find Compassion For Yourself And Others
+1. Practice Compassion For Yourself And Others

 The key to a successful relationship is remembering that the other person is not you.
 You will have different strategies for dealing with the same events and situations.
-Communicating with compassion and kindness is essential to finding a way to reconnect and repair with the people in your life that you love.
+Communicating with compassion and kindness is essential to finding a way to reconnect and repair with the people that you love.

 1. Laugh Your Troubles Away